 If you would like help to stop smoking, we have pulled together some helpful resources for you:

 - NHS SmokeFree: NHS’ free Personal Quit Plan to support you stop smoking

 - British Lung Foundation: UK charity ‘looking after the nation’s lungs’ support and advice

 - Cancer Research UK: UK charity advice and support to quit

 - NHS Local Stop Smoking Services: trained advisors in your area for one to one or group advice.

 Hopefully this has answered can foster carers smoke.
-If you are considering foster care and can provide a stable safe home for vulnerable children, please get in touch with us.
+If you have any other questions about fostering, such as “can I be a foster parent if I am single?” you can get in touch with us.
 Our friendly team of professionals are happy to take you through any questions that you may have.